Mirrors

 IMG_3803

-Growing up I remember she babysat a lot of kids; some for weeks at a time!
-People would come pick their kids up and not even pay her because they didn’t have enough money.
-I remember one summer she watched 3 or 4 kids from one family for the whole summer and when the dad came to pick them up he only gave her $20.
+Growing up I remember she babysat a lot of kids; some for weeks at a time.
+People would come pick up their kids, and not even pay her because they didn’t have enough money.
+I remember one summer she watched three or four kids from one family for the whole summer and when the dad came to pick them up, he only gave her $20.

-My mom would kneel at her bed at night to pray and get up early in the morning to read her bible.
-I remember when we lived on Hickory Lane in Indianapolis and she would sit alone reading her Bible in our tiny kitchen nook just off the kitchen.
-I remember her sitting there in that little nook, with the yellow ruffled curtains, and the smell of black coffee.
-If any of us kids would get up too early she would tell us to go back to bed!
-I remember one morning in particular I stood there watching her and wanting her attention so I said something mean to try to get it.
-It worked but not in the way I had wanted.
-It would be years later until I would understand why she needed that quiet time with the Lord.
+My mom would kneel at her bed at night to pray and get up early in the morning to read her Bible.
+I remember when we lived on Hickory Lane in Indianapolis she would sit alone reading her Bible in our tiny kitchen nook.
+It was a cute little nook, with yellow ruffled window curtains, filled with the smell of black coffee.
+If any of us kids got up too early, she would tell us to go back to bed!
+I remember one morning in particular, I stood there watching her and wanting her attention, so I said something mean to try to get it.
+It worked, but not in the way I had wanted.
+It would be years later before I would understand why she needed that quiet time with the Lord.

-My mom worked hard taking care of us and the all the kids she babysat.
-I remember piles of laundry in the basement and wondering how there could be so much of it!
-She’d be exhausted just from looking after all of us, let alone trying to keep the house clean and keeping up with the laundry.
-Once she sat down to watch TV or to rest she usually fell asleep from exhaustion.
-She used to say that her eyelids were attached to her knees so whenever she sat down her eyelids would close!
+My mom worked hard taking care of us and all of the kids she babysat.
+I remember piles of laundry in the basement and wondering how there could be so much of it.
+She’d be exhausted just from looking after all of us, let alone trying to keep the house clean and keep up with the laundry.
+Once she sat down to watch TV or rest, she usually fell asleep from exhaustion.
+She used to jokingly say that her eyelids were attached to her knees, so, whenever she sat down, her eyelids would close!

 IMG_3794